 Another cave in the same area, an exploring trip is in order for winter.

 A lot of the banks are decorated with the Mountain Laurel this time of year

 The crystal clear waters of the lake yield some of the best spotted bass fishing in the south.
-This spot was taken Tuesday morning on the dreaded Boogle Bug popper.
+This spotted bass was taken Tuesday morning on the dreaded Boogle Bug popper.
 The fight was intense while the fish made numerous runs to break free of the 3X tippet.
 One only has to land just one of these fighters on the fly rod to make a daylight morning trip.
 The very best time to land quality spotted bass and largemouth bass fishing surface lures or poppers on this lake is daylight right before the sun breaks the horizon.
-Other spots this morning would fall prey to the deadly popper before the sun turn the bite off.
+Another spotted bass this morning would fall prey to the deadly popper before the sun turns the bite off.